srgtcauliflour/iOS-Miner/README.md

 CPU Miner for ARM64 iOS Devices

-This is a fork of Lucas Jones's cpuminer-multi, (<https://github.com/lucasjones/cpuminer-multi>) compiled for arm64 iOS devices.
+This is a fork of Lucas Jones's [cpuminer-multi](<https://github.com/lucasjones/cpuminer-multi>) compiled for arm64 iOS devices.
 Credits go to the initial developers and contributors.
-It was then forked from Limneos's MobileMiner (<https://github.com/limneos/MobileMiner>) and further improved upon.
+It was then forked from Limneos's [MobileMiner](<https://github.com/limneos/MobileMiner>) and further improved upon.

 # Releases
-For binaries check under the release tab (<https://github.com/Mrtops/iOS-Miner/releases>) To install on iOS devices please use Saurik's Cydia Impactor (<http://www.cydiaimpactor.com>)
+For binaries check under the release tab (<https://github.com/Mrtops/iOS-Miner/releases>) To install on iOS devices please use Saurik's [Cydia Impactor](<http://www.cydiaimpactor.com>)

 # Changes